- Forms, Rates & Tables

 An organization that uses accrual basis accounting and that is able to assume the risk associated with a pledge of less than the entire gift might instead solicit separate and unrelated gifts spread over several years so that the total gifts received in any 5-year period does not cause the organization to fail the public charity test.

 For an organization that uses the cash basis of accounting, securing a donor’s pledge to spread a major gift over multiple years may be all that is needed.

 Organizations seeking to qualify under the Section 509(a)(2) revenue-based public support test may benefit from “ramping up” activities that produce mission related fees and sales and thereby accelerate recognition of revenue in a suspect year.
 And for organizations qualifying under either the contributions or revenue-based test, special fundraising events or capital campaigns can be similarly targeted for a year where achieving the required level of public support is in doubt.

-Established private foundations as well as public charities tipping to private foundation should not overlook potential qualification as an operating foundation.
+Organizations at risk of tipping to private foundation status should not overlook potential qualification as a private operating foundation or as an exempt operating foundation.
 As mentioned earlier, certain forms of grant making and program related investing may qualify as active conduct expenditures, as well as routine administrative expenses for carrying out exempt functions not directly associated with the active conduct of exempt activities.

 An organization that can satisfy the private operating foundation tests may wish to apply for a determination of private operating foundation status from the IRS (Section 4942(j)(3)).

 This can provide assurance to a granting foundation willing to exercise expenditure responsibility that grants will count toward its minimum distribution requirement, assuming that the recipient organization continues to satisfy the annual private operating foundation tests.
 In addition, individual donors contemplating current gifts including gifts of appreciated property may be assured that their donations will be treated under the more favorable rules for contributions to a public charity.